LEEYJ1021/structural-signal-irrelevance/README.md

 *Figure 14 [CROSS-CUTTING] — each point is one officially-reported p-value, colored by hypothesis family, sorted by significance.
-The dashed line is the pooled Bonferroni threshold (0/25 tests clear it); the dotted line is the rank-dependent BH-FDR threshold (3/25 clear it, all from the Level 2 H3 analysis).*
+The dashed line is the pooled Bonferroni threshold (0/25 tests clear it); the dotted line is the rank-dependent BH-FDR threshold (3/25 clear it, all from the Level 2 H3 analysis).
+This figure is kept in the main body because it is the single evidence-calibration device the rest of this README leans on — see the reading note below.*

 | Correction | Tests surviving |
 |---|---|